alan-chuan/ticket-viewer/README.md

    `$ pip install -r requirements.txt`

-5. Create a config.py file in the top level of the ticket-viewer directory.
+5. Create a config.py file in the root of the project directory.
 The file should contain the following strings:

-   `SUBDOMAIN = xxxxx`
+   `SUBDOMAIN = 'xxxxx'`

    `EMAIL = 'xxxxx'`

    `PASSWORD = 'xxxxx'`

+   **Note: I have emailed my personal config.py file to Sabrina Ginter**

-6. Start the ticket viewer CLI application by running the following command:
+6. Start the Ticket Viewer CLI application by running the following command:

    `$ python3 app.py`